ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-7-3.md

 That concludes the Twitter clone course.
 At the start of this course, you started with minimal to no knowledge and in 7 days, you learned the basics of building a web app.
 With the knowledge from this course, you can now start building your own CRUD apps.

 There is still a lot of learning to be done, but now you have a solid understanding of the basic concepts that go into building a web app.
-Everything else you’ll learn is simply adding complexity to what we have and figuring out how to solve the problems you come across.
+Everything else you'll learn is simply adding complexity to what we have and figuring out how to solve the problems you come across.

-I’m really excited that you made it all the way through the course and would love to know what you think.
+I'm really excited that you made it all the way through the course and would love to know what you think.
 Email me at shane@trysparkschool.com to let me know what you thought of the course.
 I would appreciate any feedback and if you are interested, I can help point you in the right direction to continue your education.

 Thanks for taking the course and I hope to hear from you soon!